argoproj/argo-events/docs/setup/file.md

 8. Once you create file `x.txt`, the sensor will trigger argo workflow.
 Run `argo list` to find the workflow.

-9. For real-world use cases, you should user PersistentVolume and PersistentVolumeClaim.
+9. For real-world use cases, you should use PersistentVolume and PersistentVolumeClaim.

 ## Troubleshoot
 Please read the [FAQ](https://argoproj.github.io/argo-events/faq/).